itom-project/itom/docs/userDoc/source/03_gettingStarted/getting-started-lvl2.rst

 For additional information on the features and usage of the |itom| GUI, see GUI :ref:`gui`
-For a short introduction to the Python scripting language and use of the |itom| internal dataObject, refer to: :ref:`scriptLanguage` with more information about the dataObject :ref:`itomDataObject`
+For a short introduction to the Python scripting language and use of the |itom| internal dataObject, see the section about the :ref:`scriptLanguage` with more information about the :ref:`dataObject <itomDataObject>`

 Tutorials